Brandon-7-Sharp/python_web_scraper/README.md

 pip install requests
 ```

-Next, you need to create a new enviroment with the requirements.yaml peovided in this repo.
+Next, you need to create a new enviroment with the requirements.yaml provided in this repo.

 In the CMD, go to the location where you have this repo in your computer.